filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

     git clone https://github.com/filecoin-project/lotus lotus-local-net
     ```

     The `filecoin-project/lotus` repository is the same one that you would use to join the Filecoin mainnet.
-For the purpose of this tutorial, you only need to `git clone` into the `lotus-local-net` folder.
+For this tutorial, you don't need to clone the entire repository.

 1. Navigate to the `lotus-local-net`: